zryska/Edge-Data-Store-Docs/V1/Configuration/Schemas/ConfigurationSchemaList.md

 # Configuration schemas

-The Edge System is configured via a series of JSON files.
+The Edge Data Store is configured via a series of JSON files.
 The schemas for these files are provided in the installation directory and are documented below.

-## Edge System configuration schemas
+## Edge Data Store configuration schemas

-Use the following schemas to configure Edge System:
+Use the following schemas to configure Edge Data Store:

 - [EdgeLoggerConfiguration](.\System_Logging_schema.md)
 - [PortConfiguration](.\System_Port_schema.md)